dannyyu92/apple_quiz/README.md

 As a developer, what can you do to make your RoR applications "highly deployable"?

-There are many things you can do to make a RoR application "highly deployable.
+There are many things you can do to make a RoR application "highly deployable".
 To list a few:
 - use Docker to ensure dependencies on your VM work the same in staging/production as they do in development
 - build a script to automate the installation of these dependencies
 - streamline the process of updating your secret keys/env vars by building a script or using an external